 (b) took note on the potential of V2G technology, its benefits (such as providing grid services) but also hurdles (including technological, regulatory, and economic challenges).

-(c) recognized the critical role of electric mobility in the digital and green transformation and sought to promote cooperation among policymakers, stakeholders, and experts to realize these goals.R
+(c) recognized the importance of electric mobility in the digital and green transformation and sought to promote cooperation among policymakers, stakeholders, and experts to realize these goals.

+[(d) recognized the need to restore infrastructure, including renewable energy facilities, which are out of operation as a consequence of the aggression by the Russian Federation against Ukraine, including the effects of the war due to continuous attacks against critical infrastructure across Ukraine.]

 (e) welcomed the establishment of the Informal Task Force on Electric Mobility and supported its initial phase of activities in 2024-2026.